CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

   1. Select the AMI > Launch
   2. Select General Purpose: **t2.micro**
-  3. Click "Configure Instance Details" in the bottom right
+  3. Click 'Configure Instance Details' in the bottom right
   4. Keep all default values
-  5. Scroll to the bottom and expand "Advanced Details"
+  5. Scroll to the bottom and expand 'Advanced Details'

 Once 'Advance Details' is expanded, enter the following 'User data' commands 'As text'.